JustAgust/atlas-printf/README.md

 ## Flow Chart

-Start:  This is the starting point of the _printf function.
++ Start: This is the starting point of the flowchart.
+The program execution begins here. --->
-1. Initialize i, j, os, args, parm:  At this step, variables i and j are initialized to zero to track the current position in the format string and the output string, respectively.
-Memory is allocated for the output string (os) and other necessary variables like args and parm are initialized.
----->
++ Initialize vars: In this step, variables used in the function are initialized.
+This includes iterators i and j, and pointers os and args. --->
-2. Allocate memory for os:  Memory is dynamically allocated to hold the output string.
-The size is chosen to be 1024 bytes in this implementation.
++ Allocate memory for os: Memory is dynamically allocated for the output string os. --->
----->
-3. Check if allocation was successful:  This checks if the memory allocation for the output string was successful.
-If not, the function returns -1.
----->
-4. Initialize parm with format:  The va_list parm is initialized with the format string.
----->
++ Start varargs: This step initializes the variable argument list for processing the format string. --->
-5. Loop through format characters:  This step involves iterating through each character in the format string.
++ Loop through format string: The function iterates through the format string character by character. --->
----->
-6. End of format string:  This checks if the end of the format string has been reached.
-If so, the processing of the format string is complete.
-<-- or -->
-7. End of Format Specifiers:  This checks if all format specifiers have been processed.
-If so, it proceeds to write the output string to stdout.
----->
++ Check if '%' encountered: At each iteration, the function checks if the current character is a '%'. --->
++ Process % specifier: If a '%' is encountered, the function processes the specifier following it ('c', 's', 'd', 'i', or '%%'). --->
++ Append to output string: Depending on the specifier, the function appends characters to the output string os. --->
++ Check output size: After each append operation, the function checks if the size of the output string exceeds a certain limit (1024 characters). --->
-8. Write output string to stdout:  This step involves writing the generated output string to the standard output.
++ Write to stdout: If the size limit is reached, the function writes the current contents of the output string to the standard output (stdout). --->
----->
-9. Free memory allocated for os:  After writing the output string, the dynamically allocated memory for the output string is released to avoid memory leaks.
++ Reset output string: After writing to stdout, the output string os is reset to prepare for further appending. --->
-End:  This marks the end of the _printf function.
++ Continue loop through format string: The function continues iterating through the format string until the end is reached. --->
++ End of format string: When the end of the format string is reached, the function ends the loop. --->
++ End: Finally, the function reaches the end, and program execution stops.

 ## Description